Education

 SNAPSHOT OF THE EDUCATION SECTOR

-Uzbekistan’s education sector presents a range of compelling investment opportunities aligned with the government’s strategic objective to expand access and improve quality across all education levels.
-Priority areas include:
+Uzbekistan’s education sector presents substantial investment opportunities aligned with the government’s strategic objective to expand access and improve educational quality across all levels.

-Preschool Education: Investment in the construction and operation of modern preschool facilities, including through Public-Private Partnerships (PPPs), remains ahigh-potential segment given rising demand for early childhood education.
+Investment in the construction and operation of modern preschool facilities — including through Public-Private Partnerships (PPPs) — remains a high-potential segment due to rising demand for early childhood education and growing urbanization.

-Secondary Education: The government is promoting the rollout of energy-efficient schools equipped with modern teaching technologies.
-PPPs are encouraged as a delivery mechanism to upgrade the learning environment nationwide.
+The government is actively promoting the development of energy-efficient schools equipped with modern educational technologies and digital learning systems.
+PPP mechanisms are encouraged to modernize school infrastructure nationwide.

-Foreign investors benefit from a wide array of incentives, including tax exemptions, preferential access to land and pre-existing facilities, and fav ourable terms under PPP frameworks.
-These incentives, coupled with strong demographic fundamentals and government commitment, position Uzbekistan as an emerging destination for education-sector investment.
+Foreign investors benefit from a wide range of incentives, including tax preferences, preferential access to land and existing facilities, and favorable PPP conditions.
+Combined with strong demographic fundamentals and sustained government support, these measures position Uzbekistan as one of the most promising education investment destinations in Central Asia.

 Related documents